GMPavanLab/DynMetSurf/Readme.md

 ## Installation for the analysis

-Ypu should have set up your pc with python at least at version 3.7.
+You should have set up your pc with python at least at version 3.7.
 Install the requirements with
 ```bash
 pip install -r requirements